peterhinch/micropython-async/v3/as_demos/monitor/README.md

 ## 1.1 Concepts

 Communication with the Pico may be by UART or SPI, and is uni-directional from DUT to Pico.
 If a UART is used only one GPIO pin is needed.
-SPI requires three
-- `mosi`, `sck` and `cs/`.
+SPI requires three, namely `mosi`, `sck` and `cs/`.

 The Pico runs the following:
 ```python